 Documented previously revealed the names of fossil fuel corporations, utilities, industry trade associations, right-wing think tanks, and legislators behind many of these policies.

-In 2015, Rep. Kuglistch participated in the “Nongovernmental International Panel on Climate Change” hosted by the notorious climate denial and fossil-fuel funded organization, Heartland Institute.
-After attending the conference, Rep. Kuglistch claimed that “the information was phenomenal and the talent that was at that conference was amazing…it had the real data that I was searching for.”
+In 2015, Rep. Kuglitsch participated in the “Nongovernmental International Panel on Climate Change” hosted by the notorious climate denial and fossil-fuel funded organization, Heartland Institute.
+After attending the conference, Rep. Kuglitsch claimed that “the information was phenomenal and the talent that was at that conference was amazing…it had the real data that I was searching for.”

 The Wisconsin Representative’s view on climate change vastly differs from Wisconsin Governor Tony Evers, who said in a statement about joining the U.S. Climate Alliance, “it’s time to lead our state in a new direction where we embrace science, where we discuss the very real implications of climate change, where we work to find solutions, and where we invest in renewable energy.”